riverbed/steelscript/README.rst

 Run Jupyter Notebooks
 ~~~~~~~~~~~~~~~~~~~~~

-Prepare the images
+Build a steelscript container image that includes the Jupyter Notebook server.

 .. code:: shell

-  # Build the steelscript docker image
+  # Build the steelscript base image
   docker build --tag steelscript:latest https://github.com/riverbed/steelscript.git

-  # Build the steelscript docker image with built-in Jupyter Notebook
+  # Build the steelscript image for Jupyter Notebook
   docker build --tag steelscript.notebook -f Dockerfile.notebook https://github.com/riverbed/steelscript.git

-Start the image with the Jupyter notebook server listening on port 9999.
+Run the container with Jupyter Notebook server, for example on port 9999.

 .. code:: shell

-  # Start the steelscript docker image with built-in Jupyter Notebook
+  # Start the steelscript.notebook container with built-in Jupyter Notebook
-  docker run -p 9999:8888 --name=notebook -d steelscript.notebook
+  docker run -p 9999:8888 --name=steelscript.notebook -d steelscript.notebook

-Grab the *token* in that output and then in your browser navigate to http://localhost:9999.
+Grab the *token* in that output.

-Browse the Notebooks folder that contains samples.
+Then in your browser, navigate to http://localhost:9999, log in using the token and browse the Notebooks folder that contains samples.

 Distribution
 ------------